AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-data-sources.md

 1. In the configuration dialog, specify the details for the database you want to configure, such as:

-    * Java™ class name for the JDBC driver
+    * Java&trade; class name for the JDBC driver
     * JDBC connection URI
     * Username and password to establish connection with the JDBC driver
     * Specify a SQL SELECT query in the **[!UICONTROL Validation Query]** field to validate connections from the pool.
 The query must return at least one row.
 Based on your database, specify one of the following: